Program Tracks

 - Notify Curriculum Leader within 48 hours if you are unable to attend a registered class (doing so will waive failure to attend charge)

 The Financial Certification Program is based on a sequenced and structured model with time constraints for completion.
 Failure to attend a class for which a participant has registered and does not results in inefficient use of instructor time and classroom space.
-A $100.00 fee (per occurrence) will be assessed to the department of the participant, and will be disclosed in the enrollment material online and the supervisor confirmation described above.
-During enrollment, the participant and/or supervisor will supply the default cost center to which any such charges will apply.
+A $100.00 fee (per occurrence) may be assessed to the department of the participant using the default cost object on the employee's position in SAP.

 All courses have test materials at the conclusion to verify participants have command of the necessary content from the course.
 Participants who do not achieve 80% competency level on their end of class quiz may take the quiz a second time if they score above a 50% competency.
 If the participant fails to pass the quiz on the second try, he/she will be required to retake the class.
 If a participant scores below 50% competency on their first end of class quiz, they must take the class again without the option of a second exam attempt.